FlyGoat/u-boot/doc/develop/ci_testing.rst

 enabling the pipeline feature in your project repository following the standard GitLab documentation.
 For non-custodians, the pipeline itself is part of the tree and should be able to be used on any GitLab instance, with whatever runners you are able to provide.
-While it is intended to be able to run this pipeline on the free public instances provided at https://gitlab.com/ a problem with our squashfs tests currently prevents this.
+To run this pipeline on the free public instances provided at https://gitlab.com/ you will need to fork the repository, enable the CI/CD feature [1]_ for the repository, rise pipeline timeout [2]_ to at least 2 hours and then push your changes to the repository.

 To push to Gitlab without triggering a pipeline use: